-31.4.10.2 Board Review, Consideration, and Approval of Public Policy Transmission Planning Report
+31.4.11.2 Board Review, Consideration, and Approval of Public Policy Transmission Planning Report

 Following the Management Committee vote, the draft Public Policy Transmission Planning Report, with Business Issues Committee and Management Committee input, will be forwarded to the ISO Board for review and action.
 Concurrently, the Market Monitoring Unit’s evaluation will be provided to the Board.
-The Board may approve the Public Policy Transmission Planning Report as submitted or propose modifications on its own motion, including a determination not to select a transmission project to satisfy the Public Policy Transmission Need.
+The Board may approve the Public Policy Transmission Planning Report as submitted or propose modifications on its own motion, including a determination not to select a Public Policy Transmission Project to satisfy a Public Policy Transmission Need.
 If any changes are proposed by the Board, the revised report shall be returned to the Management Committee for comment.
 The Board shall not make a final determination on a revised report until it has reviewed the Management Committee comments, including comments regarding the Market Monitoring Unit’s evaluation.
 Upon approval by the Board, the ISO shall issue the report to the marketplace by posting it on its website.
-If the ISO Board determines not to select a transmission project under this Section 31.4.10.2, the Board shall state the reasons for its determination.
+If the ISO Board determines not to select a Public Policy Transmission Project under this Section 31.4.11.2, the Board shall state the reasons for its determination.

 The responsibilities of the Market Monitoring Unit that are addressed in the above Section of Attachment Y to the ISO OATT are also addressed in Section 30.4.6.8.5 of the Market Monitoring Plan, Attachment O to the ISO Services Tariff.